-Further improvements to this project will include development on a new DW1000 library, V1.1 board changes other projects that utilize this ranging technology.
-If there is sufficient interest I will consider manufacturing and selling these boards.
+Further improvements to this project will include development on a new DW1000 library, list other projects that utilize this ranging technology.
+For the latest up to date documentation for this board visit learn/uwb-feather

 Thanks for reading.
 Leave any thoughts or criticisms in the comments below.

 Here is some links to papers that utilize the DW1000 IC and may be useful for integrating this module